anovelmous-dev-squad/anovelmous-react/README.md

 ### Prewriting

-Good literature needs prior thought
+Good literature needs prior thought.

 It also needs *characters*, *places*, and *plot items*.